-I was born at the age of 0 some while ago in Mortimer, Berkshire.
+I was born at the age of 0 some while ago in a peaceful little village near an atom bomb factory.
 I’m not sure what my mum and dad were doing at the time.
 Dad seemed to have a different job every week.
-He was the village baker for a while, then he sold ice cream, and for a while he carried bacon slicers about.
+He was a baker for a while, then he sold ice cream, and for a while he carried bacon slicers about.
 Later on he was a telephone operator, a taxi driver, and someone who put electric wires into exhibition halls.
 I think Mum worked in shops mainly, including the dry cleaning shop we had when I was four.

 I do know what my grandads did.
 Grandad Blake was a sales rep and Grandad Bosley was a gardener.
 Grandad Bosley worked for a rich publisher and could swing a big scythe all day long.
 Grandad Blake worked for a printing firm and gave me little square pads to write on.
 I decided to become a writer when I was about five.
 My dad told me I could never make any money at it and he was about right.

 Christmas always seemed to be white in those far-off days, the sun shone every day, and the summers went on for ever.
 Children never answered back, no-one needed to lock their back door, and the tooth fai

 Oh dear.
 I’m afraid Jon has begun to get very boring again.
 For this reason I’ve had to cut him off and replace his rambling nonsense by interviews with various folk who knew him.

 Edna Strange (teacher at Heathfield Junior School, Southampton):

 Jonathan was always happy to let us all know exactly how much he knew.
 He once suggested I put a brass plate onhis desk saying JONATHAN BLAKE SAT HERE, so people could visit it when he was famous.

 I’m sure you can imagine how amusing I found this.

 Crispin Fellows (master at King Edward VI Grammar School For Boys, Southampton):